ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Reproducibility and Training Overhead

 \item We run $N=5{,}000$ iterations.
 We use Adam for both actor and critic with learning rate $10^{-4}$, $(\beta_1,\beta_2)=(0.9,0.999)$, and no weight decay.
 The Lagrange multiplier is updated by stochastic approximation with step size $10^{-4}$.

+\item In our CIFAR--10 image experiment, learning the ART-RL schedule takes about 1--2 hours on a Colab T4 GPU.
+This is an offline one-time cost.
+The same distilled schedule is reused across timestep counts and target datasets without retraining, so the training cost is amortized across all downstream evaluations.

-\item Computing $Q(x,\psi)$ (Eq.\ (8)) requires $\nabla_x\hat S(s,x)$ and $\partial_s\hat S(s,x)$, where $s=T-\psi$.
+\item Computing $Q(x,\psi)$ in \eqref{eq:Qexplicit} requires $\nabla_x\hat S(s,x)$ and $\partial_s\hat S(s,x)$, where $s=T-\psi$.
 In implementation, $\nabla_x\hat S(s,x)$ is never formed explicitly.
 We obtain the required quantities through automatic differentiation using Jacobian vector products, together with differentiation of the score output with respect to the scalar time input $s$.
 Per training step, this adds two derivative queries, one Jacobian vector product and one time derivative query, on top of one score evaluation.

-\item To ensure the score model is always queried at a valid noise level, we enforce $\psi(t)\in[0,T]$, hence $s=T-\psi(t)\in[0,T]$, along executed trajectories.
-In particular, we normalize the realized distilled $\theta$ sequence on each trajectory so that the induced total time change matches the constraint $\sum_{k=0}^{K-1}\theta(t_k)\Delta t=T$, which removes numerical over or under shoot of $\psi$.
+\item The formulation does not impose a sign constraint on \(\theta\).
+During execution, we use the induced physical-time grid and ensure the score model is queried at valid noise levels by keeping $\psi(t)\in[0,T]$, hence $s=T-\psi(t)\in[0,T]$.
+After distillation, we normalize the deterministic $\theta$ sequence so that the induced total time change satisfies $\sum_{k=0}^{K-1}\theta(t_k)\Delta t=T$, which removes numerical over or under shoot of $\psi$.
+In our one-dimensional and CIFAR--10 diagnostics, the learned mean controls are positive, yielding monotone distilled grids.

 \item After distillation, sampling uses only a fixed precomputed time grid.
 The actor, critic, and $Q(x,\psi)$ are not evaluated at inference.
-As a result, the per step sampling runtime matches EDM and Uniform under the same solver and score model. \end{itemize}
+As a result, the per step sampling runtime matches Uniform, DPM-logSNR, and EDM under the same solver and score model. \end{itemize}